knpuniversity/ansible/knpu/ansistrano/ansistrano-deploy.md

 Ok... it looks like it's working.
 A few of the tasks mention `rsync`.
-That's because, by default, Ansistrano uses rsync to get the files from your local machine up to our server.
+That's because, by default, Ansistrano uses rsync to get the files from your local machine up to your server.
 We'll change to a different strategy in a few minutes.

 Ding!
-Ok... it finished!
+It finished!
 Let's go see what it did!
 Change to the terminal where you're SSH'ed onto your server.
 Inside `/var/www/project`, run `ls`.

 Awesome!
-We see the Ansistrano directory structure: `current/`, `releases/` and `shared/`.
-We have a single directory in `releases/` and `current/` is a symlink to it.
+We have the Ansistrano directory structure: `current/`, `releases/` and `shared/`.
+So far, we only have one directory in `releases/` and `current/` is a symlink to it.

-Move into the `current/` directory and look inside:
+Now, move into the `current/` directory and look inside:

 ```terminal-silent
 cd /var/www/project/current